 - Practice interviewing skills with students

-- Speak on panels and in workshops with groups of students
+- Speak on career panels and in career workshops

 Sanford Board Leadership Initiative

-SBLI places Duke MPP students as non-voting members on local nonprofit leadership boards for one calendar year (Raleigh, Durham, and Chapel Hill).
+SBLI places Duke Masters of Public Policy students as non-voting members on local (triangle area) nonprofit leadership boards for one calendar year (Raleigh, Durham, and Chapel Hill).
 Sanford alumni who work for a local non-profit organization, or who serve on a local non-profit board may apply for their organization to participate in SBLI.

 Expectations of organizations: